workarea-commerce/workarea-paypal/README.md

 To begin using PayPal on your site, you will need to have a PayPal merchant account.
 For development, you can create an account on [developer.paypal.com](htttps://developer.paypal.com).
 From there you can create a sandbox REST API app, and use those credentials for any non-live environments.

-Once you have a REST API application in your paypal sandbox, you must add the client ID and secret to your Workarea application.
-This can be done through admin configuration, environment variables, rails credentials, or hard-coded Workarea configuration.
+Once you have a REST API application in your PayPal sandbox, you must add the client ID and secret to your Workarea application.
+This can be done through admin configuration, environment variables, Rails credentials, or hard-coded Workarea configuration.

 ### Admin configuration